A Reexamination of Phosphorus and Chlorine Depletions in the Diffuse Interstellar Medium: ANALYSIS

 The implication is that the depletion rates are enhanced in regions with enhanced ionization.
 This would then point to the importance of ion-grain reactions in driving the depletion of elements from the gas phase.
 The accretion of atoms onto grain surfaces may be enhanced by the presence of very small negatively-charged dust grains \citep{wd99}.
 Larger grains tend to be positively charged, yet most of the abundant refractory elements in the ISM are singly ionized.
 The cross sections for collisions between ions and small grains are therefore enhanced, while those for larger grains are diminished \citep[see][]{wd99}.
 Our results indicate that there is no enhanced depletion of Cl in relatively dense (heavily depleted) regions where Cl is predominantly neutral (e.g., toward X~Per, HD~207308, and HD~207538).
 However, there is enhanced Cl depletion in heavily depleted regions where Cl is mostly ionized (e.g., toward HD~37903, HD~147888, and HD~147933).

 We can also examine the relationships that exist between the gas-phase P and Cl abundances and the (line-of-sight) molecular hydrogen fractions.
 In Figure~\ref{fig:abun_fh2}, we plot the gas-phase abundances of Cl~{\sc i}, Cl~{\sc ii}, total Cl, and P~{\sc ii} as a function of $f({\rm H}_2)$.\footnote{Note that in all four panels of Figure~\ref{fig:abun_fh2}, there are sight lines that are not shown because they have $\log f({\rm H}_2)<-3.0$.
-The gas-phase abundances in these directions are generally consistent with a single value for a given species such that the abundances exhibit a ``plateau'' at low molecular fraction.} As expected, the neutral chlorine abundance (upper left panel) increases systematically with the molecular hydrogen fraction.
+The gas-phase abundances in these directions are generally consistent with a single value for a given species such that the abundances exhibit a ``plateau'' at low molecular fraction.
+The blue dashed line and light blue shaded region in each panel represent the mean and standard deviation of the abundances for sight lines that are not shown in the figure.} As expected, the neutral chlorine abundance (upper left panel) increases systematically with the molecular hydrogen fraction.
 A linear fit indicates a slope of $\sim$0.9, similar to results for other trace neutral species, such as Na~{\sc i} and C~{\sc i} \citep[e.g.,][]{w20}.
 There is considerable scatter in this relation, however, presumably because the total hydrogen column densities include varying amounts of atomic hydrogen not associated with the molecular portions of the interstellar clouds (see Section~\ref{subsec:fractions}).
 Conversely, the abundance of singly-ionized chlorine (upper right panel of Figure~\ref{fig:abun_fh2}) shows a steady decrease with increasing $f({\rm H}_2)$, especially for sight lines with $\log f({\rm H}_2)\gtrsim-1.0$.
 The observed trends of Cl~{\sc i} and Cl~{\sc ii} (relative to total H) versus $f({\rm H}_2)$ are a direct consequence of the rapid conversion of Cl$^+$ to Cl$^0$ in molecule-rich gas \citep{j74,nw09}.